mars0i/popco/README.md

 collaborators on COHERE, with extensive modifications in many areas.
 Kristen Hammack made significant contributions to POPCO.

-For the motivation of this project, an illustration of its use, and the primary overview documentation of the software see the following open-access article.
+POPCO is a framework for agent-based simulations in which agents’ communication of their simulated beliefs depends how those beliefs do or do not fit into analogies.
+For the motivation of this project, an illustration of its use, and the primary documentation of how the software works see the open-access article listed below.

+POPCO is written mainly in Common Lisp, but there are some ancillary programs in NetLogo and R.  I'm currently exploring the suitability of rewriting POPCO in Clojure (see project popco-x).
+This should result in cleaner, simpler code--not because of Clojure, really, but because I'm rewriting POPCO from scratch now that I understand it well.
+However, implementing POPCO in Clojure will make it easier to work with external Java libraries.

+I'm more than happy to answer questions or work with others who want to use POPCO.
+See http://members.logical.net/~marshall for more info.

 -------

-#### Marshall Abrams, "A moderate role for cognitive models in agent-based modeling of cultural change", *Complex Adaptive Systems Modeling* 2013, 1(16):1-33.**
+#### Marshall Abrams, "A moderate role for cognitive models in agent-based modeling of cultural change", *Complex Adaptive Systems Modeling* 2013, 1(16):1-33.

 #### Abstract: